marek5050/marek5050.github.io/_my_resume/personal-4-amodernstory.md

 link: "http://amodernstory.com"
 ---

 Personal blog about my experiences with technology.
-Touching a broad range of languages and technologies such as Hadoop, Spark, NodeJS, and Java Spring.
+Touching a broad range of languages and technologies such as Hadoop, Spark, NodeJS, and TravisCI.